 The Code of Motor Salvage

-The Code of Motor Salvage, included in the SAIA Code of Conduct (Annexure 3), is an agreement between the short-term insurance and banking industries, specifically the SAIA and its members, the Banking Association of South Africa (BASA) and its members, and the National Motor Financing Association (NMFA) and its members.
+The Code of Motor Salvage, included in the SAIA Code of Conduct (Annexure 3), is an agreement between the non-life insurance and its motor members.
 The purpose of the Code of Motor Salvage is to establish a common approach by all parties when dealing with motor salvage in South Africa and to assist in combating motor vehicle crime, specifically the cloning of motor vehicles.
-Click here to read the Code of Motor Salvage.